Bunsly/JobSpy/README.md

 ## Notes
 * Indeed is the best scraper currently with no rate limiting.
 * All the job board endpoints are capped at around 1000 jobs on a given search.
-* LinkedIn is the most restrictive and usually rate limits around the 10th page.
+* LinkedIn is the most restrictive and usually rate limits around the 10th page with one ip.
+Proxies are a must basically.

 ## Frequently Asked Questions